revgrid/revgrid/etc/revgrid.api.md

 // @public (undocumented)
 export interface MetaModel {
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getMetadataStore?(): MetaModel.RowMetadata[];
+    getMetadataStore?(): MetaModel.RowMetadata[];
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getRowMetadata?(rowIndex: number): null | undefined | MetaModel.RowMetadata;
+    getRowMetadata?(rowIndex: number): null | undefined | MetaModel.RowMetadata;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. setMetadataStore?(metadataStore?: MetaModel.RowMetadata[]): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setRowMetadata?(rowIndex: number, newMetadata?: MetaModel.RowMetadata): void;
+    setRowMetadata?(rowIndex: number, newMetadata?: MetaModel.RowMetadata): void;
 }